Skip to content

 Note: If you use AWS PrivateLink VPC endpoints, then make sure that you configure the DHCP options with your Amazon VPC for Domain Name System (DNS).
 For more information, see DNS attributes for your Amazon VPC.

-For example, the following AWS CloudFormation template establishes a Lambda function inside of a VPC's private subnet.
-This allows private access to AWS Secrets Manager through VPC endpoints:
+The following AWS CloudFormation template establishes a Lambda function inside a VPC's private subnet that allows private access to Secrets Manager through VPC endpoints:

 AWSTemplateFormatVersion: "2010-09-09"